 Lightning!
 Flash, BANG!
-Your Boat's Been Hit — Now What?Published: August 2010
+Your Boat's Been Hit —Published: August 2010

 If you've ever been to your marina during a thunderstorm, you've probably wondered how likely it is that your boat will be struck by lightning.
 The answer is, fortunately, not very.
 According to the most recent (2000-2005) BoatUS Marine Insurance claim files, the odds of your boat being struck by lightning in any year are about 1.2 in 1000.
 In fact, the claim files show no lightning claims for 13 states such as Idaho and Nebraska (no surprise).
 But, for those of you with boats in Florida, nobody has to tell you the odds are greater — much greater.
 Thirty-three percent of all lightning claims are from the Sunshine State and the strike rate there is 3.3 boats per thousand.
 Surprisingly, the second most struck area in the country is the Chesapeake Bay (twenty-nine percent), and those who boat there in the summer can attest to the ferocity of the sudden thunderstorms.
 Not surprisingly, the majority of strikes are on sailboats (4 per 1000), but power boats get struck also (5 per 10,000); Trawlers have the highest rate for power boats (2 per 1000) and lightning has struck houseboats, bass boats, and even PWCs.